 You can be charged with a Drug DUI for driving while under the influence of marijuana, even if the breath test showed no presence of intoxicant.
 If you pass a breathalyzer test but have difficulty with the field sobriety test, the police may suspect you are under the influence of drugs.

 You will be making a big mistake if you try to resolve a drug DUI charge on your own.
 The prosecutor will not let you off easy if you represent yourself.
 The prosecutor will seek the maximum sentence.
-Working with a criminal defense attorney who understands the legal issues presented by a drug DUI is essential to achieve the best outcome of your case.
+Working with a criminal defense attorney who understands the legal issues presented by a drug DUI is essential to achieving the best outcome of your case.

 The experienced Las Vegas criminal defense lawyers of Adras & Altig have more than a decade of experience defending Nevadans and visitors to Las Vegas who have been charged with driving while impaired by drugs.
 Our attorneys will investigate your drug DUI arrest and the alleged evidence against you.
 We will determine whether the police had probable cause to stop you.
 We work aggressively to develop a defense strategy based on the facts of the case and the alleged evidence against you.
 Our attorneys then seek resolutions to drug DUI charges that serve the best interests of our clients.